This Potato Leek Soup combines buttery golden potatoes with fresh leeks in a hearty, thick, and downright delicious soup.

 Recipe Notes

-Note 1: Potatoes: If you're using gold potatoes, no need to peel.
-The skin on this particular variety of potatoes is so delicate, that they blend and incorporate into the soup really nicely.
-If using a different type of potato with a thicker or waxier skin, then you'll want to peel it first.
+Note 2: If you’re using gold potatoes, no need to peel.
+The skin on this variety of potatoes is so delicate, they blend and incorporate into the soup nicely.
+If using a different type of potato with a thicker or waxier skin, you’ll want to peel it first.

-Note 2: Blending: Remember that heat expands, so if it is too hot or there is too much in the blender, it can explode or spill over.
-Don't overfill the blender; you only want it halfway full to blend.
-(We blend this soup in 2-3 batches.)
-Use your blender's hot/soup setting.
-Blender doesn't have one?
-Compensate by replacing the blender lid with a folded towel and holding it in place with your hands.
+Note 3: Heat expands, so if your blender is too hot or too filled, it can explode or spill over.
+Only fill it halfway.
+(I blend in 2–3 batches.)
+Use your blender’s hot/soup setting.
+If it doesn’t have one, replace the blender lid with a folded towel and holding it in place with your hands.
 This will help reduce steam pressure.
-Increase the speed slowly and watch it carefully the entire time it's blending.
+Increase the speed slowly and watch carefully the entire time it’s blending.

 Serving: 1serving | Calories: 336kcal | Carbohydrates: 32g | Protein: 9g | Fat: 20g | Saturated Fat: 10g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 7g | Trans Fat: 0.1g | Cholesterol: 47mg | Sodium: 320mg | Potassium: 777mg | Fiber: 3g | Sugar: 6g | Vitamin A: 942IU | Vitamin C: 27mg | Calcium: 59mg | Iron: 2mg